NavyaG-lab/Tech-writer/cli_examples.md

 pip install -i https://pypi.nubank.com.br/pypi sabespcli
 ```

-Note: on MacOSX, you may need to `sudo` if you see `Permission denied`
+Note: to deal with potential `Permission denied` issues during package installation, you can either use `sudo` (not recommended) or use `virtualenv`

 ## Usage